Exams & Defense

 The requirements and presentation or defense of a master’s project are specified in the individual program handbook.
 If the program requires a committee review or defense of the project, approval of the composition of the committee by the Graduate College is not needed.
 The program must complete a Certificate of Approval for a Master’s Project, and submit it to the Graduate College no later than the term of graduation.

-Provided that the student has completed all graduation requirements and is in good academic standing, s/he may defend the thesis before a committee.
+Provided that the student has completed all graduation requirements and is in good academic standing, they may defend the thesis before a committee.
 The Graduate College does not require registration for a master’s thesis defense (assuming the course 598 thesis hours were taken previously).
 However, the student may have to register if a recipient of a tuition and service-fee waiver or on a student visa.
 Additionally, programs may require registration to defend, as long as this requirement is printed in the departmental student handbook.

-Provided that the student has completed all graduation requirements, is in good academic standing, and is registered for the given term, s/he may defend the dissertation before the committee.
+Provided that the student has completed all graduation requirements, is in good academic standing, and is registered for the given term, they may defend the dissertation before the committee.
 A year has to elapse after passing the preliminary examination before the defense of the dissertation.